A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Introduction

-As motivation, consider the following materials science application.
-Finite element models can be used to predict the strength of composite materials consisting of a polymer matrix and a filler material consisting of embedded spherical particles \citep{arp21}.
+As motivation, consider the following scenario that arises in materials science.
+Finite element models can be used to predict the strength of composite materials consisting of a polymer matrix and a filler material made of embedded spherical particles \cite{arp21}.
 There are seven parameters contributing to variations in strength, six of which determine properties of the filler and interactions between the filler and the matrix.
-The code to run the finite element model is too expensive to run directly, so Gaussian process models can serve as an approximation of the model given model runs throughout the domain.
-However, when there is no filler in the material, the strength of the composite is simply the strength of the polymer, which is a control parameter.
-Therefore, the strength of the composite is already known on a six-dimensional subset of the seven-dimensional domain.
+The finite element model code is too computationally expensive to run directly, so a GP can serve as a surrogate for the model output.
+When there is no filler in the material, though, the strength of the composite is simply the strength of the polymer, which is entirely known and controllable.
+In other words, the strength of the composite is known on an uncountable, six-dimensional subset of the seven-dimensional domain.
 A temptation in this situation is to include a finite number of ``pseudo observations" along the known subset as additional training data for the GP, since these training points are available at no additional cost.
 However, this still raises the question of how many of these points to use and how they should be distributed throughout this subset.
 Indeed, any finite number of points does not completely capture all the available information.
 Our goal in the present work is to construct and study a method for more fully incorporating such {\em a priori} knowledge into GPs to capture such information in a more principled way.